 - Newsletters from publications I like

-- Sales catalogues These three categories alone accounted for hundreds of useless emails in any given month.
+These three categories alone accounted for hundreds of useless emails in any given month.
 Do you have an app?
 Great!
-Notify me there - get out of my inbox.
+Notify me there—get out of my inbox.
 Am I reading your articles in Feedly or Flipboard?
 Terrific.
 Stay out of my inbox.

-Nowadays, I get fewer than 20 emails per day across all my accounts.
-Sometimes fewer than 10.
-And it’s never stressful because they’re always emails I actually want to be receiving - client conversations, inquiries, bills (to be shuttled into Evernote), ticket/shipment confirmations, etc.
+Nowadays, I get less than 20 emails per day across all my accounts.
+Sometimes less than 10.
+And it’s never stressful because they’re always emails I actually want to be receiving—client conversations, inquiries, bills (to be shuttled into Evernote), ticket/shipment confirmations, etc.

 One of the main sticking points for people considering inbox zero as a workflow is the impression that their archived emails become more difficult to access.

-This is a very common misconception that stems from being used to seeing everything at once.
-When you need to find an old email, you don’t actually go scrolling through thousands of emails in your inbox to find it - you use your mail client’s search to surface it instantly.
+This is a very common misconception that stems more from being used to seeing everything at once than anything else.
+When you need to find an old email, you are very unlikely to go scrolling through thousands of emails in your inbox to find it—you’d use your mail client’s search to surface it instantly.

-This process remains entirely unchanged whether your emails are in your inbox or in the archive - the difference is that when they’re archived, those thousands of old emails aren’t in your face when you don’t need them.
-They’re not obscuring the emails you actually have to do something about.
+The process remains entirely unchanged whether your emails are in your inbox or in the archive—the difference is that when they’re archived, those thousands of old emails aren’t in your face when you don’t need them, sitting amongst the emails you actually have to do something about.

 Same accessibility, less clutter.